Consistent Hash Ring

 In the general hashing algorithm, all locations of data objects will be changed.
 However, only partial data objects will be relocated in a consistent hashing algorithm.

-OK, what if add a server to the hash ring?
+What if we add a server to the hash ring?

 We’ll find that only the data object B is relocated to Server 4.